Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Preliminaries

-Reachable set computations are typically performed iteratively for short time intervals In this work, constant-size time intervals $t_k := k\,\delta$ are used to focus on the main innovations, where $k\in\mathbb{N}$ is the time step and $\delta\in\mathbb{R}^+$ is referred to as the time increment.
+In this work, constant-size time intervals $t_k := k\,\delta$ are used to focus on the main innovations, where $k\in\mathbb{N}$ is the time step and $\delta\in\mathbb{R}^+$ is referred to as the time increment.
 An extension to variable time increments is described in \cite{Frehse2011}.

 We recapitulate the reachability analysis of a linear differential inclusion